dsuarezlogans/sherplay-h5p-library/README.md

-> An patched version of H5P.Text library to be abble to use it for unblock `Apuntes` Custom Post Type.
+> A patched version of H5P.Text library to be abble to use it for unblock `Apuntes` Custom Post Type.

 ## Get Started